AirPR/airpr-code-jam/README.md

 # Dataset:
-You will also be provided a historical training dataset of all article times for the set of sites over one week.
+You will also be provided a historical training dataset of all article times for the set of sites over 7/3-7/24.
 This can help if you wish to use optimization algorithms or machine learning/AI approaches to approach this problem.

 The training dataset will have N rows.
 Each row has a Feed ID and the timestamps of a week of articles for that site.
 Feed and Scoring API use the same Feed IDs as provided in this dataset.